 "it is surprising how devastatingly accurate rapid semiautomatic fire can be.
-At ranges beyond 25 meters, rapid semiautomatic fire is superior to automatic fire in all measures: shots per target, trigger pulls per hit, and time to hit."1023
+At ranges beyond 25 meters, rapid semiautomatic fire is superior to automatic fire in all measures: shots per target, trigger pulls per hit, and time to hit."
+1031

-The AR-15, the semi-automatic civilian version of the M-16, was not mass produced until the mid-1980s when its original patent expired, opening up the potential for numerous companies to manufacture the weapons.
+The AR-15, the semi-automatic civilian version of the M16, was not mass produced until the mid-1980s when its original patent expired, opening up the potential for numerous companies to manufacture the weapons.
 Today the AR-15 Sporter, or the "modern sporting rifle" as it is described by gun manufacturers, is the most popular civilian assault rifle on the US market.
-The National Shooting Sports Foundation, a firearms trade group, contends that AR-15s "are not assault weapons, but rather semi-automatic civilian sporting firearms."
+Mational Shooting Sports Foundation, a firearms trade group, contends that AR-15s "are not assault weapons, but rather semi-automatic civilian sporting firearms."

 The distinction between the terms "assault rifle" and "assault weapon" is critical to understanding the confusion and in some cases, misinformation surrounding these weapons.
-The term "assault rifle", as defined by the US Army, as short, compact, selective-fire weapons that fire a cartridge intermediate in power between submachinegun and rifle cartridges.
-1027 However, when the AR-15 was released in its civilian use form, it did not have the capability of selective fire, rather it was limited to semi-automatic fire, meaning it released one bullet per trigger pull.
-1028 The term "assault weapon" is a largely political term that is more broad and commonly refers to specific types of firearms, including assault rifles, assault pistols and assault shotguns, banned by the AWB.
-1029 Gun rights advocates and the NRA claim that the civilian AR-15 is a semi-automatic weapon and should not be confused with the M-4 military-grade assault rifle, which is semiautomatic with a 3 round burst option.
-1030
+The term "assault rifle", as defined by the US Army, is a short, compact, selective-fire weapon that can fire a cartridge intermediate in power between submachinegun and rifle cartridges.
+1035 However, when the AR-15 was released in its civilian use form, it did not have the capability of selective fire, rather it was limited to semi-automatic fire, meaning it released one bullet per trigger pull.
+1036 The term "assault weapon" is a largely political term that is more broad and commonly refers to specific types of firearms, including assault rifles, assault pistols and assault shotguns, banned by the AWB.
+1037 Gun rights advocates and the NRA claim that the civilian AR-15 is a semi-automatic weapon and should not be confused with the M4 military-grade assault rifle, which is semiautomatic with a 3 round burst option.
+1038

-Fully automatic weapons, like machine guns, 1031 acquired after 19 May 1986, are prohibited under US law and the USA, via the ATF, regulates those that pre-date the ban.
-1032 Almost 300,000 pre-ban machine guns are registered under the NFA and available for purchase in accordance with state laws.
-1033 While civilian use AR-15s are not fully automatic, the AR-15 and similar firearms, can accept large-capacity magazines which increase the number of bullets that can be fired in rapid succession before they need to reload with more ammunition.
-1034 The standard AR-15 magazine is 30 rounds, however 80 and 100-round magazines have been used in several mass shootings, including those in Las Vegas and Aurora.
+Fully automatic weapons, like machine guns, 1039 acquired after 19 May 1986, are prohibited under US law and the USA, via the ATF, regulates those that pre-date the ban.
+1040 Almost 300,000 pre-ban machine guns are registered under the NFA and available for purchase in accordance with state laws.
+1041 While civilian use AR-15s are not fully automatic, the AR-15 and similar firearms can accept large-capacity magazines which increase the number of bullets that can be fired in rapid succession before they need to reload with more ammunition.
+1042 The standard AR-15 magazine is 30 rounds, however 80 and 100-round magazines have been used in several mass shootings, including those in Las Vegas and Aurora.

-Accessories like bump stocks can alter a semiautomatic rifle to give it essentially the same effect as a fully automatic firearm without technically meeting the legal definition of an automatic weapon.1035 can allow an armed individual to kill and maim large numbers of people very quickly.
+Accessories like bump stocks can alter a semiautomatic rifle to give it essentially the same effect as a fully automatic firearm without technically meeting the legal definition of an automatic weapon.1043 the AR-15 semi-automatic rifle, outfitted with the right accessories and/or large-capacity magazines, can allow an armed individual to kill and maim large numbers of people very quickly.
 Even without the use of accessories like bump stocks, semi-automatic assault rifles have the capacity to rapidly fire ammunition.
-1036 Their ease of use, even for smaller individuals, and potential for causing fatal and life-changing injuries, makes them particularly dangerous.
-1037 The USA, therefore, has an obligation to ensure that these types of firearms are banned.
+1044 Their ease of use, even for smaller individuals, and potential for causing fatal and life-changing injuries, makes them particularly dangerous.
+1045 The USA, therefore, has an obligation to ensure that these types of firearms are banned.

-Although the definitions may be the subject of debate, what is beyond doubt is that firearms like the AR-15 semi-automatic rifle, outfitted with the right accessories and/or large-capacity magazines,
+Although the definitions may be the subject of debate, what is beyond doubt is that firearms like